Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ---

 ## RAW ALARM NODE
-The RAW alarm node reacts to every message sent.
+The RAW alarm node reacts to every message sent by the device.
 You can use this node when the other nodes doesn't fit your needs.
 It connects to ***NVR, Camera, Alarm system, Radars etc...*** and outputs the alarm received. <br/>

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-hikvision-ultimate/master/img/RawAlarm.png' width="80%">